Free shipping on orders over 50€ up to 500g

 - Cures very quickly.

-- It can be applied on a curved surface thanks to its gel aspect.
+- Can be applied to curved surfaces thanks to its gel-like appearance.

-- It can only be used in thin layers of 3 mm or on small molded creations.
+- It can only be used in thin 3 mm layers or on small molded creations.

 - It has a high shrinkage rate.

-- It has a less crystalline finish than epoxy resins.
+- It is less crystalline than epoxy resins.

 - After one year, it tends to be a little more cloudy.

-- The molds used must be transparent to let the UV light pass.
+- The molds used must be transparent to let UV light through.

-- It can only be colored with the same brand of UV or UV LED dyes.
-Do not use epoxy dyes.
-Opaque creations cannot be made because the light must be allowed to pass through.
+- It can only be colored with the same brand of UV or UV LED colorants.
+Do not use epoxy resin colorants.
+Opaque creations are not possible, as the light must be allowed to pass through.

-- It requires the purchase of a UV or UV LED lamp.
+-Requires the purchase of a UV or UV Led lamp.

-- It is difficult to polish.
-It is easier to re-cast a thin film on the surface.
+-It is difficult to polish.
+It's easier to re-cast a thin film on the surface.

 inclure des fleurs séchées dans la résine

-3. Choose your resin according to your creation
+3. Choosing the right resin for your creation

-Now that you know the main differences between these 3 resins, choosing the right resin for your project normally becomes clearer:
+Now that you know the main differences between these 3 resins, choosing the right one for your project usually becomes clearer:

-• If you want to make a small jewel with inclusion of dried flowers, or other elements such as gold metal flakes or dye: Use UV LED resin for its convenience or epoxy casting resin for its quantity/price ratio.
+• If you want to create a small jewel with dried flowers, or other elements such as gold metal flakes or coloring: Use UV LED resin for its practicality, or epoxy casting resin for its quantity/price ratio.

-• If you want to make a decorative resin object that requires a large quantity of resin: You will need to use epoxy casting resin.
+• If you want to make a decorative resin object that requires a large quantity of resin: you'll need epoxy casting resin.

-4. Special cases: Include liquids or flowers in the resin
+4. Special cases: Including liquids or flowers in resin

-To make a shaker, i.e. a resin shape with water and glitter inclusion: Special Shaker molds and UV LED resin should be used preferably, because the different parts of the Shaker will have to be glued and sealed quickly.
+To create a shaker, i.e. a resin shape with water and glitter included: You'll need special Shaker molds and preferably UV LED resin, as you'll need to glue and seal the various parts of the Shaker quickly.

 réaliser un shaker en résine

-Be careful, aqueous and oily liquids are not compatible with the resin in its liquid state.
-These will prevent the resin from catalyzing.
-Therefore, if you ever want to trap a liquid in a resin form, you must create a resin shell that will enclose the liquid.
+Aqueous and oily liquids are not compatible with resin in its liquid state.
+They will prevent the resin from catalyzing.
+That's why, if you ever want to trap a liquid in a resin form, you need to create a resin shell that will enclose the liquid.

-Similarly, if you want to resin plants, they must be completely dry or they will rot inside and prevent the resin from catalyzing properly.
+Similarly, if you wish to resinize plants, they must be completely dry, otherwise they will rot inside and prevent the resin from catalyzing properly.

-To color the resin, you cannot use just any dye or paint.
-I invite you to have a look at our data sheets onincluding dried flowers in the resin and on coloring resin.
+To color the resin, you can't use just any dye or paint.
+I invite you to have a look at our data sheets onincluding dried flowers in resin and on coloring resin.

 Result